Mint Chip Ice Cream

 2. Temper the eggs.
 See directions above.

 3. Combine ice cream ingredients.
 In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and sugar), the heavy cream, vanilla, and Creme de Menthe.
-Mix well and refrigerate until ready to use.
+Mix well and refrigerate for at least four hours before churning.
+The mixture should be VERY COLD!

 4. Churn.
 If using a KitchenAid attachment (as pictured below), start the mixer with the attachment so that it’s turning BEFORE you pour the liquid in.
 Then pour in whisked ingredients and let it churn until finished.
 You’ll know it’s done when the mixer starts slowing down and it rises to the top of the bowl, approximately 25-30 minutes.